 This recipe was created on a day when things were nothing short of chaos.
 But I was determined to make it despite the madness around me, and hoped it would turn out as I had envisioned.
 Sure enough it did.
 It’s a simple recipe that can easily be made in the bustle of Thanksgiving.

-Can you use an alternative to onion?
+Can you use an alternative to onion for the cauliflower stuffing?

 Can you use dried herbs instead of fresh?

 Yes, but not but yes.
 The typical rule is to use 1/3 less if you’re using dried herbs, but I find the fresh herbs really add a certain earthiness and flavor to the stuffing that you may not get from dried herbs.
 But if you’re struggling to find fresh herbs, especially at the last moment, try to find quality dried herbs.

 Quality matters.
 Try looking for a good quality broth that’s reduced in sodium.
 You want to have full control over the amount of salt, so I always recommend using low sodium broth.
 And if you’re vegan, go for vegetable broth.

 Can this stuffing be made for a larger group?

 Absolutely!
 If you’re going to feed a lot of people just double up on the recipe and make sure you’re using the largest pan available.

 If you’re following a paleo way of eating or are gluten-free, this is going to be a nice alternative for your Thanksgiving table.
 The vegetables work exceptionally well with the sweetness of the cranberries and the earthy taste of sage.
 It will not disappoint.

 - 4 cups frozen cauliflower rice or 1 head cauliflower (Find the recipe for caulirice here)